tomasohCHOM/cpsc-335-projects/project2/README.txt

 You can follow the instructions from the command line to run the program for either Problem 1 or Problem 2.

-To run more test cases against either algorithm, locate the files greedy.py and pairs.py, where you can modify the list variable sample_input (used to run all the test cases of the algorithm).
-Follow the instructions per the comments so that you may add more test cases for the algorithms.
+To run more test cases against Algorithm 1, locate the file schedule.py, where you can modify the list variable sample_input (used to run all the test cases of the algorithm).
+Follow the instructions per the comments so that you may add more test cases for it.

+For Algorithm 2, however, locate sample2.txt, where you can add new lines for additional test cases.
+The inputs would be lists of integers: they are enclosed by paretheses, and each entry is comma-separated.

 Thank you.